Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     UTILF2.ima
     XFER.ima

-The Fortran 77 source files are partitioned into 4 sets (1A1, 1A2, 1B1 and 1B2 -- there were originally just two sets 1A and 1B, but they had to be further subdivided as the collection got bigger).
+The Fortran 77 source files are partitioned into 4 source-code sets (1A1, 1A2, 1B1 and 1B2 -- there were originally just two sets 1A and 1B, but they had to be further subdivided as the collection got bigger).
 These sets are transferred (via XFER.ima) to and compiled (on the p-System) on four separate floppy volumes (COMP1A1:, COMP1A2:, COMP1B1:, and COMP1B2 -- the floppies each must have enough room to hold the source files **and** their corresponding object files).
 Following compilation, the object code is copied to two volumes (object files from COMP1A1: and COMP1A2: go to TREK2A:, and object files from COMP1B1: and COMP1B2: go to TREK2B:)

 Finally, with all the object code mounted on volumes TREK2A: and TREK2B:, the object libraries are created (one volume at a time) on TREK3A: and TREK3B: .